Cornmeal Loaf Cake With Nectarines

 In a bowl, whisk together flour, cornmeal, lemon zest, baking powder, baking soda, and salt.
 In another bowl, whisk together eggs, buttermilk, and lemon juice.

-With mixer on low speed, add flour mixture to butter mixture in two batches, alternating with the buttermilk mixture.
+With mixer on low speed, add flour mixture to butter mixture in 2 batches, alternating with the buttermilk mixture.
 Beat until just combined, scraping bowl as needed.
 Pour batter into prepared pan.

 Bake until center is springy to the touch, about 55 minutes; drape with foil if cake browns too quickly.
 Let cool 10 minutes in pan; invert cake onto a wire rack.
 Reinvert and let cool completely.